 The humor for the most part is subtle and charming.
 It plays to each characters personality types, for example, Renge's active imagination, or to the fact that Suguru, the only boy in the class, does not speak at all.
 His silence is often used as a recurring gag.
 It is usually trope based or meme based, and plays to the strength of each character (or sometimes to their weaknesses).
 Many of the jokes are dialect based puns that don't exactly translate well to English.
 But the subtle humor is what works best in this series, as they don't distract the audience from what is going on.
 After all, you don't require comic relief in a comedy.

 What doesn't work as well in this series is the manzai style physical comedy.
 Normally it can work well in many series, but often seems out of place.
 It's just too extreme, to boisterous.
 It's funny, but it distracts the audience from the series.
 It does take quite a bit of set up, and yet falls flat (sometimes literally, as in the pic below) and just tends to be the least funniest moments in the series.
 Despite all the set up for it, it just never seems to work.

-The series did do well both in Japan and Internationally, and a second season has been announced, though no release date yet has been announced.
+The series did do well both in Japan and Internationally, and a second season has also been released.
 I would recommend people to watch this series.
 Even though it wasn't one of my favorites, it was still enjoyable, and worth taking a look at.
-Are there better series out there?
+Are there better series in the genre out there?
 Yes.
-Are there are other series more deserving of a season 2?
-Of course.
 Does that make this a bad series?
 Not at all.
 Giving this a 4 out of 5 still gives this series a strong showing.